Violins that Speak for Themselves

 The first, is a classic Tim Phillips Infidel.
 My very first violin was an Infidel, so I’m starting the final ten where I started my making; smooth, simple, and beautiful. [ A lot more beautiful than my first !]

 Following on there will be an unfussy asymmetric; a classy Strad style violin with some ‘interesting elements’.
-There will be an Octave, a 5 stringer, a Revolin, a Salvador, some others???, and a 5 string Octave Viola just for good measure, as I have never made one before !!
+There will be an Octave, a 5 stringer, a Revolin, a Salvador, some others???, and an Octave Viola just for good measure, as I have never made one before !!
 [Yes, as low as a cello]

 A bit of ‘bling’ might just creep in here or there and who knows what else !